2025 in Review

 Confused?
 Me too!

 Honestly, I’ve created a production nightmare!
-All CTR2-Dial and CTR2-Flex units are essentially custom built after I receive your order.
+All CTR2-Dial and CTR2-Flex units were essentially custom built after I receive your order.
 There are simply too many variants to maintain a stock of completed units.

 To help simplify the CTR2 product line, and my life, I’ve decided to eliminate the CTR2-Dial hardware and rename/simplify the CTR2 product line as follows: